-Rising to take care of our children’s emotions or showing up to take care of them has got to be one of the most daunting and yet rewarding parts of being a parent – especially at a time when we have so many extra emotions ourselves and feelings of uncertainty.
+Rising to take care of our children’s emotions during Covid is no easy task.
+According to Dr. Deborah MacNamara, showing up to take care of them has got to be one of the most daunting and yet rewarding parts of being a parent – especially at a time when we have so many extra emotions ourselves and feelings of uncertainty.
 I also think this is where the fulfillment happens.
 When we can get this piece, I think it’s such a big part of fulfilling the dance as a parent.
 It’s going to test every ounce of emotional maturity that we have and show us where we fall short of what we want from ourselves.-Dr. Deborah MacNamara

 Interviewed by Lorrie Holmes